-A value chain is the full range of activities needed to create a product or service.
+A value chain is the collection of resources, activities, processes and people needed to sustain and operate a viable business.

 Our climate action strategy